Vitamin C: Food preservation additive

 The stereoisomers of Vitamin C have a similar effect in food despite their lack of efficacy in human scurvy.
 They include erythorbic acid and its sodium salt (E315, E316).

 Pharmacology

 Pharmacodynamics

 Pharmacodynamics includes enzymes for which vitamin C is a cofactor, with function potentially compromised in a deficiency state, and any enzyme cofactor or other physiological function affected by administration of vitamin C, orally or injected, in excess of normal requirements.
-At normal physiological concentrations, vitamin C serves as an enzyme substrate or cofactor and an electron donor antioxidant.
+At normal physiological concentrations, vitamin C is an enzyme substrate or cofactor and an electron donor antioxidant.
 The enzymatic functions include the synthesis of collagen, carnitine, and neurotransmitters; the synthesis and catabolism of tyrosine; and the metabolism of microsomes.
 In nonenzymatic functions it acts as a reducing agent, donating electrons to oxidized molecules and preventing oxidation in order to keep iron and copper atoms in their reduced states.
-At non-physiological concentrations achieved by intravenous dosing, vitamin C may function as a pro-oxidant, with therapeutic toxicity against cancer cells.
+At non-physiological concentrations achieved by intravenous dosing, vitamin C can be a pro-oxidant, with therapeutic toxicity against cancer cells.

-Vitamin C functions as a cofactor for the following enzymes:
+Vitamin C is a cofactor for the following enzymes: